alisa-yar/Algorand/README.md

 - Improve the design
 - Add a form that'll enable others send cool facts/information
 - Add search to the glossary
+- Create a back-end server dynamically generate the HTML so that the server can pull and inject the latest data for dynamic values such as avg TPS, avg transaction cost, and circulating supply ([https://twitter.com/TwoGateProxy/status/1669946696309301248?s=20](https://twitter.com/TwoGateProxy/status/1669946696309301248)